cffdrs/website_en/docs/home.md

 [firedanger-dangerincendie@nrcan-rncan.gc.ca](mailto:firedanger-dangerincendie@nrcan-rncan.gc.ca)

 #### May 2025
-Natasha Jurko and Sam LaCarte hosted a webinar introducing the grassland components of the NG-FWI (FWI2025) on May 22nd.
+Natasha Jurko and Sam LaCarte hosted a <a href="../resources/#grasslands-in-the-fire-weather-index-system-may-2025" target="_self">webinar</a> introducing the grassland components of the NG-FWI (FWI2025) on May 22nd.
 This was the first of a series of webinars designed to facilitate discussions with the Fire Danger Group.
-The recording will be made publicly available <a href="../resources/#seminar-series" target="_self">on this website</a> at the beginning of June.
+The recording will be made publicly available on this website at the beginning of June.
 In the meantime, you can <a href="../contact" target="_self">email us</a> if you would like to have access to the recording.

 #### March 2025
 The first edition of the newsletter is available now under